CU-Robotics/buff-code/README.md

     - lib: installed files (only python3 atm)
     - config: A place for any and all setup/configuration/secret files
       - install: Files containing install info
-      - system: Folder of system yamls
+      - robots: Folder of node configurations
       - data: Folder containing misc info for programs
       - sensitive: shhh... it's a secret
     - scripts: arbitrary scripts (installs & entrypoints)